maliskovik/ansible-monit/README.md

 This role also includes an sms alerting scipt which uses twilio as the sms service provider.

+## MMonit + Monit architecture
+Monit pushes stats to mmonit periodically, and on events.
+We will use self signed certificates for

 ## Mandatory variables
 * monit_admin_mails: Mail addresses, which alerts are sent to.
 * monit_basic_configs: Basic config files to use.
 This config files are include with the role.
 * monit_admin_group: Name of the monit admin group.
 * monit_twilio: Do you want to use twilio for alerts
+* monit_mmonit_licence: MMonit server licence.

 ## Optional variables